A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Introduction

-The fast implementation of our dynamic meshing scheme in turn relies upon a fast static meshing scheme.
-The numerical implementation of the static deformation method has been investigated in several previous works by Liao and coworkers \cite{LiaoAnderson1992,LiaoLiuJi1998,Liao2001}.
-In this work, we present a new framework for understanding the stability, accuracy, and efficiency of the deformation method based on simple error analysis and convergence tests.
-Our analysis leads us to design a simple, fast, stable, and high-order accurate algorithm using standard and widely available numerical methods.
-In particular, we propose an efficient spectral solver with boundary smoothing for the Poisson equation, and standard RK4 time integration with an optimized bicubic interpolation routine for the flowmap equation.
-A key implication of our numerical design choices for SAM is an internal consistency between stability, accuracy, and efficiency constraints, as well as an external consistency with the stability condition associated with ALE gas dynamics.
-As we shall demonstrate, this internal and external consistency results in a numerical SAM algorithm with optimal complexity for hyperbolic systems.
+The mesh redistribution algorithm we propose is a new version of the deformation method \cite{LiaoAnderson1992,LiaoLiuJi1998,Liao2001}, which constructs a solution to the nonlinear Monge-Amp\`{e}re equation via a single elliptic solve for a linear Poisson problem, along with the solution of a system of transport equations for a flowmap $\eta(x,\tau)$ between pseudo-time $\tau = 0$ and $\tau=1$.
+There are at least two advantages of this new deformation method: the first is that the algorithm can be made fully automated with no user-prescribed parameters; the second is that costly and often complicated interpolation procedures are not required.
+We design a simple, fast, stable, and high-order accurate method using an efficient spectral solver with boundary smoothing for the Poisson equation, and standard RK4 time integration with high-order linear upwind differencing for the transport equations.
+A key implication of our numerical design choices is a consistency between the stability conditions for the transport problem in SAM and the physical time-step in an ALE gas dynamics simulation.
+As we shall demonstrate, this consistency results in a dynamic SAM algorithm with optimal complexity for hyperbolic systems.

-Our SAM algorithm is approximately two orders of magnitude faster than the MK nonlinear solvers \cite{Delzanno2008,Chacon2011}, and the computed numerical solutions exhibit both greater accuracy as well as better convergence rates under global mesh refinement.
-While SAM grids are produced without any optimization of specific grid properties, we show that they have similar levels of average grid displacement and distortion as the ``optimal'' MK grids, which we note are only optimal in the asymptotic limit of zero mesh spacing.
+Our SAM algorithm is approximately 200 times faster than the MK nonlinear solvers \cite{Delzanno2008,Chacon2011}, and the computed numerical solutions exhibit both higher accuracy as well as better convergence rates under global mesh refinement.
 We perform a number of challenging mesh generation experiments designed to replicate flows with high vorticity and large deformations, and demonstrate that the meshes produced with our dynamic SAM scheme are smooth and accurate.
+For example, we are able to generate smooth moving meshes that resolve around a complex 3$D$ swirling helical-type curve at $256^3$ resolution with only a serial implementation on a laptop computer and without any specific and sophisticated algorithmic optimizations (see \Cref{subsec:numerics-3D-helical}).